These activities will help teach kids how to identify their thoughts, feelings, and emotions.

 After students have practiced their social skills, then assess their comprehension.
 Encourage your students to practice identifying and understanding their emotions by answering comprehension questions.
 Have them match their emotions with the questions.

+It is important to understand how nonverbal language skills relate to emotions.
+Both of these skills are essential for encouraging positive interactions, increasing self esteem, and maintaining healthy relationships.
 By trying these tips and strategies, you will help your students learn the importance of nonverbal communication and the importance of being able to interpret the feelings of others.
 Also help teach perspective taking and interpersonal skills by requiring students to analyze their own emotions.